PAX West 2019

 To correct this, I switched where the cabinet windows were, so that the students showing their games now stand between the cabinets their games are shown in.

 Between this simple change, and my changes last year, the booth's atmosphere was drastically improved, the students had an easier time showing off their games, and many guests stayed for a long time, while others visited to take a well earned rest.

-At this point, it was time to start getting ready for PAX West, even though it was three months away.
 The first step for planning this massive undertaking was to organize a time when all DigiPen faculty and staff involved with the process could meet with the PAX Core Crew that had been hired by the Event Director.
 Once a time was set that all twelve people could meet, I crafted an intelligent spreadsheet for organizing and distributing all necessary information to all members of the team.